 Japan offers a wide range of experiences that will make your trip a journey to remember.
 The streets are bursting with energy, public transport is clean and efficient, and the people are welcoming and friendly!
 That being said, Japan is very different from a typical holiday destination.
-Here are a few things to remember when visiting.
+Here are a few things to know and tips for when visiting Japan.

 1. Public transport is great

 Throughout Japan, public transport is popular among locals and tourists.
 Within the city, the subway and bus systems are convenient, efficient, clean, and in abundance.

 When travelling between major cities, the Shinkansen (Bullet Train) is the quickest mode of transport.
 These trains come regularly, offer comfortable, spacious seating and are easy to use.
 Although the bullet train can be expensive, the JR Rail Pass can make the cost much more affordable and is available for 7, 14 or 21 days.
 There is also the option of regional passes too for shorter and more local travel.

 2. Travelling between cities